Visit the Canal Museum

 We have a magnificent team of volunteers and Canal & River Trust colleagues who work together to care for this unique peice of Victorian heritage.
 Not just for the local community but for the whole country.

 However, as a charity, we can only stretch so far.
-So if you want to get involved - no matter how much time you think you can give - go to our volunteering page now...
+So if you want to get involved, no matter how much time you think you can give, check out our volunteering page.